zulurepublic/zulu-passport/README.md

 -   `uri`, the location of the claim, this can be HTTP links, swarm hashes, IPFS hashes, and such. (this can be changed by identity ad will so should not be used for necessary data).

 (Todo generate documentation??)

+## 4. How to use it?

+To create a passport for an address call the createPassport function on `passportCloneFactory` that is deployed at ...(Todo deploy) needs to be called.
+This will give you a deployed passport on ..
+(Todo network it is deployed on) network.
+With that contract, you then can use all the functionality described.

 ## 4. Development